CA Intermediate Course: Test model

 Students are required to obtain 40% marks in each paper and 50% marks in aggregate of all the subjects.
 A student can appear in either one group or both the groups at a time.

 Exam date

-Exam for the CA Intermediate were held twice in a year, generally in the first week of May and November.
-However, in 2024, ICAI declared that examinations will take place thrice a year i.e. in January, May and September every year starting from 2025.
+Earlier, the CA Intermediate examinations were conducted twice a year, generally in the months of May and November.
+In 2024, the Institute of Chartered Accountants of India (ICAI) announced that, under its revised scheme, the Intermediate examinations will now be held three times a year — in January, May and September — with effect from 2025.

+This change has been introduced to provide students with more flexibility and faster progression in the course, as part of ICAI’s updated education framework aligned with current professional and academic standards.

 Result date

 Result for the CA Intermediate declares in the month of August and February i.e. two and half months after the exam.

 Exemption

 The subject in which a student scores 60% or more marks will get exempted for the next three attempts.
 However, in order to claim the exemption, candidates must have appeared in all the papers of that Group/Unit.

 Commencement of articleship

-A student after clearing both the groups can commence articleship training for two years under a practising Chartered Accountant.
+A student becomes eligible to commence practical training after clearing both Groups of the CA Intermediate Examination and completing the four-week Integrated Course on Information Technology and Soft Skills (ICITSS), consisting of Information Technology Training (ITT) and Orientation Programme (OP).
+The duration of articleship under the revised scheme is two years and must be undertaken under the supervision of a practising Chartered Accountant.